Dog & Cat Vaccinations in White Bear Lake

 Dog and cat vaccines are an important tool for immunizing your pet against different diseases they might encounter during their life.
 This can include the rabies virus, distemper, leukemia, or influenza.
 When we meet your new pet for the first time, we'll explain why they need vaccines, and help you figure out which ones your pet will need to stay healthy.

-If you're uncertain about vaccinating your pet, our doctors are happy to address your concerns and guide you in making the best decision.
+If you're uncertain about vaccinating your pet, our veterinarians are happy to address your concerns and guide you in making the best decision.

-Vaccines function the same way in pets as they do in humans.
+Vaccines function the same way in dogs and cats as they do in humans.
 When given, a vaccine prompts your pet's immune system to react and produce antibodies, which destroy the vaccine's irritating antigens.
 This increases their overall immunity.